shagunsodhani/github-summary/README.md

 	* **rd** - group commits by repo and then by date.
 	* **dr** - group commits by date and then by repo.

+## Multiple Configs

+* We can create multiple configs in `config.cfg`.
+* To add a new config block, copy the config block from `config.cfg.sample` and give it a different name.
+* To use this new config, run `python3 main.py -p new_config_name`

 ## To change the output format

 * Update the `summarise_commits()` method in [`github/activity.py`](github/activity.py)